 The 5.56mm is termed a “intermediate” round, which is a round that is designed for shooting at ranges of 500m or less.
 The design specification of the M855/SS109 did call for an effective range of 800m but we'll deal with that issue a bit later.

 The idea of intermediate rounds (optimized for 500m or less) is usually portrayed as a German wartime concept.
-In actuality the contract for developement of the 7.92x33mm round was placed in 1934 and it was apparent during the First World War that shots at more than 400yds were very rare.
+In actuality, the contract for development of the 7.92x33mm round was placed in 1934 and it was apparent during the First World War that shots at more than 400yds were very rare.
 The usual explanation you'll see for a 500m range being selected is that in most of the world visibility and terrain prevents shooting at greater ranges.
-Since MGs and snipers routinely shoot at greater ranges this accepted and often repeated explanation is obviously wrong!
+Since machine-guns and snipers routinely shoot at greater ranges in the same environments, this accepted and often repeated explanation is obviously wrong!

 By 1942 the German army was very familiar with alpine and desert fighting and it is very un-Germanic that these experiances would not have been figured into development of the intermediate rounds.